dbmi-bgm/cgap-pipeline-SNV-germline/README.md

 The pipeline starts from analysis-ready `bam` files and produces `g.vcf` and `vcf` files containing calls for SNVs and small INDELs as output.
 Documentation for all CGAP Pipelines can now be found here: https://cgap-pipeline-main.readthedocs.io/en/latest/

+## *This is a custom version to run GATK 4.1.3.
+It is not expected to be merged into the main branch.*